author-metadata/AADConnectConfigDocumenter/README.md

-# Azure AD Connect Configuration Documenter

-AAD Connect configuration documenter is a tool to generate documentation of an Azure AD Connect installation.
-Currently, the documentation is only limited to the Azure AD Connect sync configuration.

 The goal of this project is to:

-* To enable quick understanding of the synchronization configuration and "how it happens"!
+* To enable quick understanding of the synchronization configuration and "how it happens"
 * To build confidence in getting things right when making changes to the default configuration!!
 * To know what was changed when you applied a new build / configuration of Azure AD Connect or added/updated custom sync rules!!!